oeg-upm/cpv-classifier/README.md

 # CPV Classifier

-In this work we compare different approaches to CPV classification.
+In this work we compare different approaches to CPV classification, using data extracted from the [Spanish Treasury](https://www.hacienda.gob.es/es-ES/GobiernoAbierto/Datos%20Abiertos/Paginas/LicitacionesContratante.aspx).
 The notebooks below contain the different approaches compared:

 ## Notebooks